Project Lead the Way at MSOE

 An unofficial transcript will be sent to students upon completion of the application process.
 To request a transcript be sent to another academic institution, please visit our Registrar’s webpage.

 MSOE cannot guarantee that transfer credits will be accepted at the academic institution of your choice.
 Please contact your academic institution of choice prior to applying for credits to verify that credits will transfer or to see how they would transfer into your program of choice.

 For students attending MSOE, you can contact email@example.com to see how PLTW credits would apply to your academic program.

 Annual Engineering Design Competition

 MSOE hosts an annual competition for Wisconsin students completing capstone courses in Biomedical Innovations or Engineering Design & Development.
 The competition is designed to recognize and reward outstanding student projects and highlight the importance of engineering design and problem solving in STEM education.
-Cash prizes, funding for New Product Development Assessment by the Wisconsin Innovation Service Center, and other incentives are available for winning teams.
-For more information, visit the Project Lead the Way Innovation Portal to view current and past competitions.
+Scholarships, funding for New Product Development Assessment by the Wisconsin Innovation Service Center, and other incentives are available for winning teams.
+For more information, contact Elizabeth Taylor.

 Core Training and Educator Resources